Ptujec/LaunchBar/URL-Scheme-Actions/README.md

 <img src="mailURL.gif" width="600"/>

-This action might be a little overkill in terms of options, but its basic function is very simple.
-Just run the action to paste the URL of an open or selected email into the current text field.
+This action creates a formatted link to an open or selected email.
+A rich text and Markdown version is saved and inserted by the system depending on the target.
+You can add a custom title by pressing `space`.
+Paste only the URL using `command` + `enter`.

-Hold `shift` for Markdown or `command` for Rich Text Format.
-By default, this will use the email subject as the title.
-If you hit `space` before running the action, you can even enter a custom title.
+**Note:** The action includes a Swift script that should be compiled for best performance.
+You can use my [Compile Swift Action](https://github.com/Ptujec/LaunchBar/tree/master/Compile-Swift-Action) for that.

 ## List